EN / ES

 GTA Madrid is conveniently located near the airport, with a range of hotels and residential apartments nearby, offering easy access and comfort for all our visitors.

-Below you will find specific questions about Carlos Salas scholarship program.
+Below you will find specific questions about the Carlos Salas Scholarship Programme.

-What is the maximum age for a pilot to be eligible to participate in the Scholarships?
+What is the maximum age for a driver to be eligible for the Scholarships?

-The scholarships are aimed at young pilots; therefore, the maximum age is 35 years.
+The scholarships are aimed at young drivers; therefore, the maximum age is 35.

-The winner of a grant will have one year from the date of the jury’s decision to make use of it.
+The winner of a scholarship will have one year from the date the jury’s decision is announced to take up the award.

-The scholarships are named after Carlos Salas, dean of the COPAC who passed away in 2021, always committed to working for the improvement of the pilot profession and excellence in our training.
+Carlos Salas was the long-serving head of COPAC, who passed away in 2021, and a figure who was always committed to advancing the piloting profession and ensuring excellence in training.

 Testimonials from scholarship pilots